exoplatform/platform-public-distributions/plf-tomcat-resources/src/main/resources/README.txt

 Deployment of acme website
 -----------------------------

-When eXo Platform server is already started and you would like to install acme/ide extension, you need to follow the steps below:
+When eXo Platform server is already started and you would like to install acme extension, you need to follow the steps below:
 * Stop eXo Platform server
-* Install acme/ide extension with the extension script
+* Install acme extension with the extension script
 * Set the variable "acme.portalConfig.metadata.override" as true while deploying acme extension.
 This can be done by one of the two ways:
 ** Use configuration.properties:
   In this file, you uncomment the line of this parameter